 University of New Hampshire - Main Campus is a wonderful decision for students pursuing a Natural Resource Management degree.
 Graduates from the Natural Resource Management major at University of New Hampshire - Main Campus get 5.1% above the average college graduate in this field.
 The location of Durham, New Hampshire, is wonderful for learners who prefer a quiet, suburban region.

 University of Rhode Island is a good decision for students pursuing a Natural Resource Management degree.
-Graduates from the Natural Resource Management major at University of Rhode Island get 4.3% above the average college graduate in this field.
+After graduating, Resource Management students generally make around $38,293 in the first five years of their career.
 This school is located in the suburban area of Kingston, Rhode Island, close to shops and other entertainment.

 It's hard to beat University of Vermont if you want to study Natural Resource Management.
 The setting in an important urban center is great for students seeking ample opportunities for networking, adventure, and exploration.